Skip to main

 "In public health, we rely on collaboration to achieve common goals," she said.
 "Whether you’re managing accreditation standards or improving services, the ability to organize and engage others is crucial."

-Adams works across divisions, from epidemiology to food safety, to ensure her department meets rigorous public health standards.
+Adams works across divisions, from epidemiology and food safety to quality improvement and preparedness, to ensure her department meets rigorous public health standards.

 "It’s like being a conductor," she said.
 "I pull everything together, but the real work comes from the subject matter experts.
 My job is to highlight and support their contributions."